 The total (LACWU plus LANL) projected water use under the low-water-use scenario is estimated to increase from the actual 2010 water demand of 3,616 ac-ft/yr to 3,634 ac-ft/yr in 2020 and 4,191 ac-ft/yr in 2030 and then decrease to 3,900 ac-ft/yr by 2060 (Table 5-9, Figure 5-5).
-In this scenario, total projected demand can be met by the existing groundwater rights, assuming that the LACWU will lease the DOE groundwater rights-that will not be used for the chromium interim measure project.
+In this scenario, total projected demand can be met by the existing groundwater rights, assuming that the LACWU will lease the DOE groundwater rights.
 The total low-water-use projections are less than the volume of LACWU- and DOE-owned groundwater rights remaining after subtracting the volume that will be used for the chromium interim measure project (4,862.3 ac-ft/yr).
 It is also assumed that the LACWU can continue to produce water under these water rights, recognizing that either treatment or moving of wells to alternate uncontaminated locations may be required to fulfill those water rights.